-Yesterday I visited Durban’s subtropical botanical garden – the most beautiful in the world, for eyes and nose!
+Yesterday I visited Durban’s subtropical botanical garden – one of the world’s most beautiful for the eyes and nose!
 A guide, Krishna, educated me about the trees, plants, and birds.
-Many of the “proper” names are long, so I took photos.
+Many of the “proper” names are long, so I took photos and most are uncaptioned.
 The exquisite plants take your breath away and divine fragrances fill the air – orchid, lemongrass, jasmine….

-“Durban Botanic Gardens maintains indigenous plant collections from the subtropics, characterized by majestic trees dominating the landscape.”
+“Durban Botanic Gardens maintains indigenous plant collections from the subtropics, characterized by majestic trees.”

 History and Background

-British Colonists developed the Garden in 1849 as a “botanic station for agricultural crops”.
-Today it’s part of a network of international botanic gardens focusing on “biodiversity, education, heritage, research, horticultural, and green innovation“.
+British Colonists originally developed the Gardens in 1849 as a “botanic station for agricultural crops”.
+Today, they’re part of an international botanic garden network focusing on “biodiversity, education, heritage, research, horticultural, and green innovation“.
+One focus is threatened plant conservation, including cycads and palms.

 The Gardens are home to the “original specimen of a Cycad widely acknowledged as the rarest plant in the world”.